Vung Ang 2 (1200 MW)

 The expected debt-equity ratio is 77:23.

-The investment license for this power station was granted in January 2017.
+The investment agreement for this power station was signed in January 2017.

 Completion Expected: 2021-2022

 The technology type of this project is unclear.
 A statement from CLP (a sponsor of the project) in 2009 describes the project as supercritical.
 Power Engineers, a company “awarded a contract by OneEnergy to perform a feasibility study and a fuel supply security study for the Vung Ang Phase II”, describes it as supercritical.
 However, the EPC general contractor, Energy China GPEC, describes the project as “intended” to be ultrasupercritical.